eeve-fork/motia/contributors/rfc/2025-07-14-motia-docker.md

 ## Conclusion

-Providing a self-hosting option for Motia will allow users to evaluate a Motia application in a "production" like environment, without the need to marry into Motia Cloud.
-This will close the gap with users who don't want to use Motia Cloud yet, but enjoy building their flows with Motia giving them a more seamless experience.
+Providing a self-hosting option for Motia will allow users to evaluate a Motia application in a "production" like environment.

-This can also help highlight the benefits of using Motia Cloud over self-hosting.